astoanne/dockerize_jupyter_notebook/README.md

 ```
 ktrain
 ```
-And let docker decides the version itself.
 After rebuilding the docker and rerunning the image, the notebook can be run successfully.

 ![image](https://user-images.githubusercontent.com/34805810/209394073-31d45d8c-b185-4972-be09-01118c691c21.png)